MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/user-session-management.md

 >
 > **Requirement**
 > These security enhancement features require claims-based authentication for user authentication.
 You can configure claims-based authentication in one of two ways:
 > - With an Internet-facing deployment (IFD).
-See [Configure IFD for Microsoft Dynamics 365](https://docs.microsoft.com/previous-versions/dynamicscrm-2016/deployment-administrators-guide/dn609803(v=crm.8)).
+See [Configure IFD for Microsoft Dynamics 365 for Customer Engagement](https://docs.microsoft.com/previous-versions/dynamicscrm-2016/deployment-administrators-guide/dn609803(v=crm.8)).
-> - With claims-based authentication alone if Microsoft Dynamics 365 is deployed in the same domain where all Microsoft Dynamics 365 users are located, or users are in a trusted domain.
+> - With claims-based authentication alone if Microsoft Dynamics 365 for Customer Engagement is deployed in the same domain where all Microsoft Dynamics 365 for Customer Engagement users are located, or users are in a trusted domain.
 See [Configure claims-based authentication](https://docs.microsoft.com/previous-versions/dynamicscrm-2016/deployment-administrators-guide/dn920270(v=crm.8)).

 To obtain SDK sample code (for reference, not required to configure and enable session timeout):

-1. Access your Dynamics 365 server using your administrator account.
+1. Access your Dynamics 365 for Customer Engagement server using your administrator account.
-2. Open a browser session and download the [Dynamics 365 Software Development Kit (SDK)](https://www.microsoft.com/download/details.aspx?id=50032).
+2. Open a browser session and download the [Dynamics 365 for Customer Engagement Software Development Kit (SDK)](https://www.microsoft.com/download/details.aspx?id=50032).
 3. Select and run **MicrosoftDynamics365SDK.exe**.
-This will extract the download and create an SDK folder on your Dynamics 365 server.
+This will extract the download and create an SDK folder on your Dynamics 365 for Customer Engagement server.
 4. Open a PowerShell command prompt.
 5. Navigate to the downloaded SDK folder.
 6. Open the SampleCode\PS folder.